samanthaming/samanthaming.com/content/tidbits/88-css-placeholder-shown.md

 ---
 title: CSS :placeholder-shown
-description: Use this pseudo-class to style an input that is currently displaying the placeholder text -- in other words, the user has not typed anything in the textbox...
+description: Use this pseudo-class to style an input that is currently displaying the placeholder text -- in other words, the user has not typed anything in the textbox.
 tags: [css]
 order: 88
 createdAt: 2020-05-02